Dwoosch/BreakOut/README.md

 - `Circle(x, y, radius, color)` draws a filled circle using the optimised distance-squared check `(dx*dx + dy*dy <= r*r)`, avoiding the costly `sqrt`
   operation
-- `ScalePixelColor(pixel, weight)` — scales each RGB channel independently by a float weight, used for fading particles over their lifetime
+- `ScalePixelColor(pixel, weight)` scales each RGB channel independently by a float weight, used for fading particles over their lifetime

 ## Dependencies
 - SDL2 2.0.3
 - miniaudio (single header, included)

+## Credits:
+- Audio files are all sourced from Pixabay.com
+- Credits to https://pixabay.com/users/freesound_community-46691455/ for the background music and bounce sfx
+- Credits to https://pixabay.com/users/u_xmiiqyhi46-47475901/ for the starting sfx
+- Credits to https://pixabay.com/users/u_b32baquv5u-50250111/ for the brick break sfx